KingaSzmyd/DeluxeCoffeeShop/README.md

 ### Features Left to implement
 * I would like to give the users the opportunity to rating the products.
 * I would like to give users the possibility to add unavailable product to wish list and send information, when product will be available on the stock.
+* I would like to add the size of the products.
 * I would like to give the opportunity to use contact form and read the Q&A answers.
+### Unfixed bugs
+1. Images displayed on individual product page: user needs to click on the imgae to see full product image.
+2. During the validation of the HTML code the duplicated id error occurs with the product and blog images.
+3. Python code validator shows the syntax error with f-string sentences.
+It might come from the wrong quotation, becouse of my keyborad.
 ## Technologies Used
 ### Languages Used
 * [HTML5](https://en.wikipedia.org/wiki/HTML5)